ESGF/esgf-ansible/README.md

 ```

 It is recommended that users use the verbose flag `-v[v...]`, where each additional `v` adds more output.

-#### Playbooks
-Ansible uses 'playbooks' to define what actions to take on the managed machine(s).
-The primary playbook used is [install.yml](install.yml) for performing deployments.
-Other utility-like playbooks are outlined below as well.

 #### SSH Authentication
 SSH authentication is not required for local deployments, where the control and managed machine are the same host.
 Ansible assumes the use of keys for SSH authentication.
 It provides `--ask-pass` and `-u [user]` to SSH via password authentication.
 For escalated privileges, if SSHing as a non-root user, `--ask-become-pass` is used to prompt for a sudo password.
 See [Ansible's examples](https://docs.ansible.com/ansible/latest/user_guide/intro_getting_started.html#your-first-commands) as well.